Citation, DOI, disclosures and article data

 Contusions and lacerations follow blunt or penetrating chest trauma, and are almost always seen with other chest (and abdominal) injuries.
 While pulmonary laceration can affect anyone, children are considered more susceptible due to chest wall greater pliability in that age group 4.

-Due to the elastic recoil of the lung, spheres of torn lung parenchma form and can fill with blood (termed a haematocoele), air (pneumatocoeles) or both blood and air.
-If air filled, they tend to fill with blood or fluid over time (days to weeks) and can take months to resolve.
+Due to the elastic recoil of the lung, spheres of torn lung parenchyma form and can fill with blood (termed a hematocele), air (pneumatoceles) or both blood and air.
+If gas-filled, they tend to fill with blood or fluid over time (days to weeks) and can take months to resolve.

-- type II - compression shear: occurs after sudden compression of the lower chest when the lung suffers from a shear injury to the spine; the lung is compressed by lateral compression, against the spine leading to a paravertebral tubular lesion in lower part of the lung.
+type II - compression shear: occurs after sudden compression of the lower chest when the lung suffers from a shear injury to the spine; the lung is compressed by lateral compression, against the spine leading to a paravertebral tubular lesion in lower part of the lung.

-- type IV - adhesion tears: occurs in sudden injuries of the chest wall where prior pleuropulmonary adhesions had been created
+type IV - adhesion tears: occurs in sudden injuries of the chest wall where prior pleuropulmonary adhesions have been created

-Regions of pulmonary contusion with added blebs (pneumatocoeles) with air fluid levels.
+Regions of pulmonary contusion with added blebs (pneumatoceles) with gas-fluid levels.

 Due to normal pulmonary elastic recoil, lung tissues surrounding a laceration often pull back from the laceration itself.
 This results in the laceration manifesting at CT as a round or oval cavity, instead of having the linear appearance typically seen in other solid organs.

-Severe laceration have gross disruption of lung parenchymal architecture.
+Severe laceration has gross disruption of lung parenchymal architecture.